kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 ## Post-Upgrade Testing

-If you have a test site where security is not a concern, you can exclude the RewriteRule for that one and then test that site to ensure Lucee is working before ending the Upgrade in Progress display.
+For QA testing after the upgrade, you can exclude one of your sites from the list of sites that will be disabled, simply by editing the `/opt/lucee/sys/upgrade-in-progress/sites-configured.txt` file.
+Be sure to not provide any public links to that QA site.
+You may also want to disable it when you are done QA testing.
+**